Stockwood Discovery Centre

 Stockwood Discovery Centre, formerly known as Stockwood Craft Museum, is one of two free admission museums situated in Luton (the other is Wardown Park Museum).
 The museums in Luton are a part of a charitable trust, Luton Culture.

 The discovery centre displays collections of local social history, archaeology, geology and rural crafts.
 It also houses the biggest collection of horse-drawn carriages in Europe, the Mossman Collection.

 The external part of the Discovery Centre features extensive gardens.
 The Period Gardens, ranging from the Elizabethan Knot Garden to the Dig for Victory Garden, were created by Luton Council from the mid-1980s onwards.
 Redevelopment work in 2007 included the building of the Sensory Garden, World Garden and Medicinal Garden.
-It is one of the few places in the country where the work of acclaimed artist Ian Hamilton Finlay can be seen on permanent display.
+It is one of the few places in the country where the work of artist Ian Hamilton Finlay can be seen on permanent display.
 Improvement Garden is a classical garden in which Ian Hamilton Finlay sculptures are an integral part of the landscape.